Vacation rentals in Raystown Lake

 Enjoy some time in this well kept home, with mountain views, just 20 minutes from Raystown Lake and close to Blue Knob Ski Resort.
 Since you are in the heart of Amish country there is home cooking and baking nearby!
 The area boasts of several antique shops as well.
 The lower level apartment you will have to yourself.
 It has a separate entrance from the main level.
 This level features a gas fireplace, large master bedroom and partial kitchen.

-4.95 out of 5 average rating, 128 reviews
+4.96 out of 5 average rating, 118 reviews

-4.92 out of 5 average rating, 342 reviews
+4.98 out of 5 average rating, 183 reviews

 Popular amenities for Raystown Lake vacation rentals

-Welcome to Raystown Lake
+All about Raystown Lake

 Manmade Raystown Lake, which sprawls more than 8,000 acres, is the biggest lake that resides entirely inside the state of Pennsylvania.
 (There are larger ones that spill beyond the state’s borders.)
 It was built by the Army Corps of Engineers, which still owns much of the surrounding land, meaning it has gone largely undeveloped.
 This big, serene body of water looks out to verdant hills and, in the distance, the Allegheny Mountains, and not much else.
 Vacationers come here to swim, boat, scuba dive, and fish, or to wander the forested trails nearby.
 Nestled in the Central Pennsylvania countryside, this place is all about rural idyll and outdoor recreation, with side trips to charming towns that seem preserved in a bygone era, replete with drive-in movie theaters and homegrown museums.
 But this place has a little mystery, too: Since 1962, people have reported seeing an unusual creature in the lake that locals affectionately call Raystown Ray.

-Top things to do in Raystown Lake
+What are the top things to do in Raystown Lake?

 Lincoln Caverns